NextSap/ProjectCorrections/README.md

 # ProjectCorrections
-This repository contains the Mamak_'s NCI Project Correction.
+This repository contains the Mamak_'s NSI Project Correction.